awsdocs/aws-proton-user-guide/doc_source/ag-svc-view.md

-# View service data<a name="ug-svc-view"></a>
+# View service data<a name="ag-svc-view"></a>

-You can view service detail data with the console or the AWS CLI\.
+You can view and list service detail data using the AWS Proton console or the AWS CLI\.

 ------
 #### [ AWS Management Console ]

 **List and view service details using the [AWS Proton console](https://console.aws.amazon.com/proton/) as shown in the following steps\.**

-1. To view a list of the services, choose **Services**\.
+1. To view a list of your services, choose **Services** in the navigation pane\.

-1. To view detail data, choose the name of your service\.
+1. To view detail data, choose the name of a service\.

-   View your service detail\.
+   View your service detail data\.

 ------
 #### [ AWS CLI ]